ncatlab/nlab-content/pages/7067.md

 ## Properties

 Every [[cofibrantly generated model category]] structure can be lifted to that of an algebraic model category.
+It is not clear whether or not this is true for any [[accessible model category]].

 Any algebraic model category has a fibrant replacement monad $R$ and a cofibrant replacement comonad $Q$.
 There is also a canonical [[distributive law]] $RQ \to QR$ comparing the two canonical bifibrant replacement functors.